pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

 ![export-processing-job](./img/processing-job.png)

 The image below shows the completed job.
+Exported data should be available in the output S3 bucket.

 ![export-complete-job](./img/complete-job.png)